kt-shashi/unix/README.md

 <br>

-echo - Used to display a line of text
+echo - Used to display messages on the terminal

+We use it in two ways:
+- To display a message (echo shashi)
+- To evaluate shell variables (echo $SHELL)

 <br>